I^3 Retriever: Incorporating Implicit Interaction in Pre-trained Language Models for Passage Retrieval: Introduction

 To address these limitations and explore a better solution w.r.t. effectiveness and efficiency for passage retrieval, we propose a novel yet practical paradigm that $\textbf{I}$ncorporates $\textbf{I}$mplicit $\textbf{I}$nteraction ($\M$) in dual-encoders.
 Unlike existing interaction schemes that requires explicit query text as input, the implicit interaction is conducted between a passage and the pseudo-query vectors generated from the passage.
 Note that the generated pseudo-query vectors are implicit (i.e., latent) without explicit textual interpretation.
 Such implicit interaction paradigm is appealing, as 1) it is fully decoupled from actual query, and thus allows high online efficiency with offline caching of passage vectors, and 2) compared with using an off-the-shelf generative model~\cite{nogueira2019doc2query} to explicitly generate textual pseudo-query, our pseudo-query is represented by latent vectors that are jointly optimized with the dual-encoder backbone, which is more expressive for the downstream retrieval task.

 To conduct implicit interaction, we propose a novel model architecture as shown in Figure \ref{fig:interactionParadigms}(d).
 It advances vanilla dual-encoders with two auxiliary modules.
 First, we introduce a lightweight generative module namely \textbf{query reconstructor} to generate pseudo-query vectors for a given passage.
 Next, we apply a \textbf{query-passage interactor} that takes the concatenation of the passage vectors and the generated pseudo-query vectors as input, to perform implicit interaction.
 The interactor outputs query-aware passage vectors for each passage, which can be pre-computed and cached before deploying the model for online inference.
 The final query-passage relevance scores can be computed with simple dot-product operation, which gives our model the same high efficiency and low storage cost as dual-encoders.
-Typically, incorporating interactions leads to an increased inference latency and retrieval performance.
-Our $\M$ retriever can improve the retrieval performance without undermine efficiency, while also being compatible with other techniques that improve dense retrieval, such as hard negative mining, pre-training and distillation.
 The superior balance between effectiveness and efficiency makes our model more attractive in real-world applications.
 We summarize our main contributions as follows:

 \begin{itemize}[leftmargin=5mm] \item We propose a novel PLM-based retrieval model, namely $\M$ retriever, which incorporates implicit interaction in dual-encoders. \item We introduce two modules in $\M$ retriever that are jointly trained with query and passage encoders in an end-to-end manner, i.e., query reconstructor and query-passage interactor.
 The query reconstructor is able to generate pseudo-queries for the query-passage interactor, which subsequently encodes query-aware information in the final passage vectors. \item We conduct comprehensive evaluation on large scale datasets.
 The results show that $\M$ is able to achieve superior performance w.r.t both effectiveness and efficiency for passage retrieval.
 We also conduct a thorough study to clarify the effects of implicit interaction. \end{itemize}